RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Variants of RSG without knowing the constant and the exponent in the local error bound

 \section{Variants of RSG without knowing the constant $c$ and the exponent $\theta$ in the local error bound}

 In Section~\ref{sec:spec}, we have discussed the local error bound and presented several classes of problems to reveal the magnitude of $B_\epsilon$, i.e., $B_\epsilon = c\epsilon^\theta$.
 For some problems, the value of $\theta$ is exhibited.
 However, the value of the constant $c$ could be still difficult to estimate, which renders it challenging to set the appropriate value $t= \frac{\alpha^2c^2 G^2}{\epsilon^{2(1-\theta)}}$ for inner iterations of RSG.
 In practice, one might use a sufficiently large $c$ to set up the value of $t$.
-However, such an approach is vulnerable to both over-estimation and under-estimation of $t$.
+However, such an approach might be vulnerable to both over-estimation and under-estimation of $t$.
 Over-estimating the value of $t$ leads to a waste of iterations while under-estimation leads to an less accurate solution that might not reach to the target accuracy level.
-In addition, for other problems the value of $\theta$ is still an open problem.
-One interesting family of objective functions in machine learning is the sum of piecewise linear loss over training data and overlapped or non-overlapped group lasso.
-In this section, we present variants of RSG that can be implemented without knowing the value of $c$ in the local error bound condition and even the value of exponent $\theta$, and prove their improved convergence.
+In addition, for some problems the value of $\theta$ is still an open problem.
+One interesting family of objective functions in machine learning is the sum of piecewise linear loss over training data and a nuclear norm regularizer or an overlapped or non-overlapped group lasso regularizer.
+In this section, we present variants of RSG that can be implemented without knowing the value of $c$ in the local error bound condition and even the value of exponent $\theta$, and prove their improved convergence over the SG method.